-Flora Garden Tours take you to the finest gardens in Britain.
-As well as the famous gardens the tours visit lesser known but lovely ones, some rarely open to the public.
+Flora Garden Tours guide you to the finest gardens in Britain.
+As well as the famous English stately homes and gardens the tours visit lesser known but lovely ones, some rarely open to the public.
 The tour director and leader is Dr Barbara Sommerville, a biologist of international repute who has a deep interest in the history of gardening, landscape and architecture.

 Upton House Garden